zhihuz/zhihuz.github.io/_posts/2024-09-17-Istio_local_rate_limiting.md

 ### Troubleshooting

-**Q:** How to resolve envoy exception “local rate descriptor limit is not a multiple of token bucket fill timer”
+**Q**: How to resolve envoy exception “local rate descriptor limit is not a multiple of token bucket fill timer”

-**A: The local rate limit descriptor's token bucket fill interval must be a multiple of the global token bucket's fill interval** to avoid envoy exception “local rate descriptor limit is not a multiple of token bucket fill timer”.
+**A**: The local rate limit descriptor's token bucket fill interval must be a multiple of the global token bucket's fill interval** to avoid envoy exception “local rate descriptor limit is not a multiple of token bucket fill timer”.
 This means if your global rate limit is set to refill every 5 seconds, then the fill interval for each descriptor must be either 5 seconds or a multiple of 5 seconds (e.g., 10 seconds, 15 seconds, etc.).

 **Q**: How to resolve Envoy exception “exited with error: signal: aborted (core dumped)”

 **A**: Start by dumping the configuration with `istioctl pc listener <pod_name> -ojson > dump.json`.
 If there are rate limits for both HTTP and gRPC services, **a possible issue could be conflicting configurations**.
 Review the `dump.json` file and remove any redundant sections that should be shared between configurations.

-**Q:** The rate limits don't work after applying the EnvoyFilter.
+**Q**: The rate limits don't work after applying the EnvoyFilter.

-**A:** Set `enable_x_ratelimit_headers: DRAFT_VERSION_03` to check if any rate limit-related headers appear in the response for better observability.
+**A**: Set `enable_x_ratelimit_headers: DRAFT_VERSION_03` to check if any rate limit-related headers appear in the response for better observability.
 If there are no rate limit headers, one possible reason could be the absence of a `stat_prefix` in either the `HTTP_FILTER` or `HTTP_ROUTE`.

-**Q:** How do I manage routes like `method: GET & path: /api/book` and `method: GET & path: /api/bookinfo`, both of which might have multiple query strings?
+**Q**: How do I manage routes like `method: GET & path: /api/book` and `method: GET & path: /api/bookinfo`, both of which might have multiple query strings?

-**A:** To handle these cases, use prefix match actions.
+**A**: To handle these cases, use prefix match actions.
 Ensure that `method: GET & path: /api/bookinfo` is listed before `method: GET & path: /api/book` in the `rate_limits.actions` list to prevent any unintended overrides.

 ### Reference